Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 What was in the v4.7.1 update?

 Reduced network fees, validator synchronization improvements, and a smoother transaction experience for all users.
+Full details are in the official GitHub release notes.

 How does this support SORA v3?